 Once the coffee has brewed, it’s time to strain it.
 There are several methods to strain the coffee grounds that I’ll share with you, but the most important part of straining is ensuring you’re using a method that is fine enough to catch all the grounds.
 Let’s have a look at our options:

 - Fine Mesh Coffee Strainer – you can purchase a fine mesh strainer specifically designed to filter coffee or tea, and that fits in a mason jar for brewing.
-In this option, you can even place the grounds directly in the filter and then simply remove it when the cold brew is done brewing.

 Save the grounds and add them to your compost or work them into your garden soil to use as fertilizer.